Identity · Pressure · Leadership · Direction · All connected

 -

-You leave with a direction you can hold and a different way of meeting pressure
+Leave with a clearer direction and a more grounded way of moving through pressure

 8 weeks